siposm/vue-basics/README.md

 - [ ] convert tags to uppercase using method
 - [ ] add todo counter at the top of the page with computed props
 - [ ] add delete functionality

+The following topics are not covered during the lecture but worth looking after:
+- prod / dev environment
+- init project using vue cli
+- create project using `.vue` files